-According to the socio-economic profile 2020, 89.7% per cent of households in Kannaland had access to electricity for lighting purposes.
+According to the socio economic profile 2019, 85.7% per cent of households in Kannaland had access to electricity for lighting purposes.
+This is slightly below the District average of 94.3 per cent during this period.

 2.3.6.5 Access to waste removal